suncoast-devs/handbook/lessons/algorithms-day-three/activity.md

 encodes text into a musical notation.
 The bottom of the page has details on how the encoding works.

-- Do you think this makes the cipher more difficult to decode?
+- Do you think this makes the cipher more challenging to decode?
 Why, or why not?

 ## Other Ciphers